 Here on the RewardExpert blog we’ve talked in the past about a couple ways to keep an eye on the cards you have or have applied for:

-- Set reminders to cancel cards or when your bonus offer is about to expire.
+- Set reminders for when your bonus offer is about to expire

 - Store cards you’re not using with the relevant information on 3×5 index cards